Adare: Transport

 The main Limerick-Tralee road, the N21 passes through the village, causing persistent heavy congestions.
-In late 2015 a corridor for the long-delayed bypass was chosen that realigns the N21 road north of the village as part of a new dual carriageway planned to link Foynes port to Limerick.
+In late 2015 a corridor for the long-delayed Adare Bypass was chosen that realigns the N21 road north of the village as part of a new dual carriageway planned to link Foynes port to Limerick.
+This route was updated ahead of a planned completion date of Summer 2027.

 Adare is a stop on Bus Éireann's Limerick-Tralee/Killarney bus service and Dublin Coach's Dublin-Tralee/Killarney service.
 Both run hourly.

 The disused "Limerick-Foynes" railway line passes 800 metres (half a mile) to the north-west of the village.
 Adare railway station, opened on 12 July 1856 by the Limerick & Foynes Railway company, was closed to passengers on 4 February 1963 and to freight on 2 December 1974.
 The line to Foynes continued to carry freight traffic until it was mothballed in 2001 and has seen no trains since 7 May 2002 when the annual Irish Rail weed spray train visited the line.
 The line, designated an engineers siding, is still officially open for traffic.

-Sports

-Adare GAA club was founded in 1929.
-The senior hurling team has won the county championship in 2001, 2002, 2007, 2008 and 2009.
-In football, the Club won the County Intermediate Football Title in 2016 and gained promotion back to The Limerick Senior Football Championship.
-In 2017, Adare won the County Senior Title for the first time, beating Newcastle West in the Final.
-In 2018, the club went on to retain the title, becoming the first team in Limerick GAA history to win 2 senior titles immediately following success at intermediate level.